kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ### Background

 When designing Gateway API, a recurring challenge became apparent.
-There was often a need to change ("augment") the behavior of objects without modifying their specs.
+There was often a need to change or augment the behavior of objects without modifying their specs.

 There are several cases where this happens, such as:
 - when changing the spec of the object to hold the new piece of information is not possible (e.g., `ReferenceGrant`, from [GEP-709](../gep-709/index.md), when affecting Secrets and Services);